kevinkh89/technical-writing/muitable-crypto-rates/README.md

 }
 ```

-first we make an array based on the `rows` and `head` props to map over them and show the skeleton every thing is straight forward
+first we make two arrays based on the `rows` and `head` props to map over them and show the skeleton

 ```js
 //CoinBody.js